Hablamos Español Insurance Companies We Work With

 What we see most often

-Owners assume an employee's personal policy covers a work errand.
-The business can still be on the hook.
+Owners often assume an employee's personal policy covers a work errand.
+The business can still be drawn into the claim.

 A real example

-An employee caused an accident on a work errand in their own car, and the business faced a claim its policies did not fully cover.
+Imagine an employee who caused an accident on a work errand in their own car, and the business faced a claim its policies did not fully address.
+Figures here are illustrative.
+The exposure is the point, and whether any policy responds in a real case is subject to its terms.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.